Search Menu Globe Arrow Right Close

 • Pain in your chest

-• Pressure in your nose
+• Pressure in your nose from the tube

-• A pulling sensation when you swallow
+• A sensation of pulling or fullness when you swallow

 How do I get ready for a 24-hour probe study?